There are many reasons why your AC system freezes up.

 Defective blower motor or relay—A blower motor running at the wrong speed or not turning on at all can create freezing.
 It can also be sporadic, starting at full speed and going slower after it gets warm.
 Or a relay might make it work one time and not the next.
 In either case, you will need to contact Bob Brown Service Experts to correct the trouble.

-Requesting annual AC maintenance or heat pump maintenance could help you bypass this problem.
+Requesting annual AC maintenance could help you bypass this problem.
 Our pros will fully inspect and clean your equipment, which often allows us to locate small troubles before they cause large troubles.